Understanding the Effects of Stress on the Gut Microbiome

 • By Jef L’Ecuyer, Registered Dietitian

 Stress is the body’s way of responding to changes in taxing demands.
 It is an important and necessary component of staying adaptive to the environment.
 In the short term, it can motivate and help with focusing energy to improve performance, especially in coping with threatening situations.
 It is when stress is experienced over long periods of time (chronic stress) that it becomes damaging to the body.
-With well-known links to several chronic diseases, in addition to playing an integral role in the health of the gut, it certainly deserves our attention if we want to achieve optimal health (and a good gut health).
+With well-known links to several chronic diseases, in addition to playing an integral role in the health of the gut, it certainly deserves our attention if we want to achieve optimal health.If you don’t know the relationship between gut microbiome and stress, our experts are here to help.

 Understanding Stress Response: Causes & Effects